 7.2 When fingerlings are stocked at more than 5 g in size, they should be transported in a container supported with pure oxygen to achieve maximum survival.
 Tanks or open container-based seed transportation with oxygen supply is the preferred mode of transportation for better survival.

 7.3 Adequate care should be provided while transferring fingerlings.
-Fingerlings transported in stressed condition (overcrowding and less dissolved oxygen) are more susceptible to vibriosis after stocking in cages.
+Fingerlings transported in stressed condition (overcrowding and less dissolved oxygen) are more susceptible to Vibriosis after stocking in cages.
 Thus, adequate care should be given to keep the animals under stress-free conditions.

 7.4 Use of ice while seed transportation is recommended during the summer season to avoid heat shock to the transported larvae.